opendatasoft/ods-documentation-explore-api/source/includes/v2/_dataset.md

 - export records from a chosen dataset
 - lookup a specific record from a chosen dataset

 Each endpoint above is documented in its own section, along with its available parameters.
-Some of these parameters however accept field literals, which are documented right below.
+Some of these parameters accept field literals.
 We recommend reading the **Field literal in dataset queries** section before diving into the dataset API.

 ##### Field literal in dataset queries